RocFang/nginx-rtmp-module-wiki-ZH/Directives.md

 Set update callback.
 This callback is called with period of `notify_update_timeout`.
 If a request returns HTTP result other than 2xx connection is terminated.
 This can be used to synchronize expired sessions.
-Additional `time` argument is passed to this handler which is the number of seconds since play/publish call.
+Two additional arguments `time` and `timestamp` are passed to this handler
+* `time` is the number of seconds since play/publish call
+* `timestamp` is RTMP timestamp of the last audio/video packet sent to the client

     on_update http://example.com/update;